Controllable Sequence Editing for Biological and Clinical Trajectories: Assumptions for Causal Identification

-Note that the standard setup for counterfactual prediction assumes a fixed time grid and normalized covariates~\cite{bica2020estimating, melnychuk2022causal}.
-As such, the standardized data preprocessing pipeline entails forward and backward filling for missing values and standard normalization of continuous time-varying features~\cite{bica2020estimating, melnychuk2022causal}.
-With the model architecture shown in Figure~\ref{fig:clef}, these preprocessing steps are not necessary, thereby better reflecting real-world data.
-Still, Assumptions~\ref{assum:consistency}-\ref{assum:ignorability} hold for our models depicted in Figure~\ref{fig:clef}.
+Note that the standard setup for counterfactual prediction assumes a fixed time grid and normalized covariates~\citep{bica2020estimating, melnychuk2022causal}.
+As such, the standardized data preprocessing pipeline entails forward and backward filling for missing values and standard normalization of continuous time-varying features~\citep{bica2020estimating, melnychuk2022causal}.
+With the model architecture shown in Fig.~\ref{fig:clef}, these preprocessing steps are not necessary, thereby better reflecting real-world data.
+Still, Assumptions~\ref{assum:consistency}-\ref{assum:ignorability} hold for our models depicted in Fig.~\ref{fig:clef}.